The CMSI Governance Model was published in September 2025.

 - Four Directors from mining companies – or their representatives – implementing the Standard.

-These Directors will be drawn from the memberships of ICMM, MAC, and WGC (one per organisation), with one additional Director selected by the International Copper Association (ICA) - Four Directors from mining-affected stakeholders and rights-holders.
+These Directors will be drawn from the memberships of ICMM, MAC, and WGC (one per organisation), with one additional Director selected by the International Copper Association (ICA). - Four Directors from mining-affected stakeholders and rights-holders.

 This will include one Director representing Indigenous Peoples, one from labour, one focused on social/human rights and one from an environmental perspective, with a blend of local, regional and global representation. - Four Directors from value chain companies committed to responsible minerals and metals value chains.

-This will include two consumer-facing companies, such as OEMs; one standalone recycler, smelter or refiner; and a component manufacturer. - Four Directors from non-commercial value chain stakeholders committed to responsible minerals and metals value chains, drawn from two categories:
+This will include two consumer-facing companies, such as OEMs; one standalone recycler, smelter or refiner; and a component manufacturer. -

-- international NGOs, multi-lateral organisations, multi-stakeholder initiatives, and academics with expertise in responsible value chains; and
+- international NGOs, multilateral organisations, multi-stakeholder initiatives, and academics with expertise in responsible value chains; and

 - stakeholders directly affected by midstream and downstream value chain activities who reflect social, community, environmental or labour concerns linked to the midstream and downstream.
 Ideally, this would have a balance of two Directors from each category.
 In the initial Board, however, more than two candidates may be drawn from the first category, provided there is no more than one Director from each stakeholder group and that stakeholders directly affected by value chain activities (second category) will be included in the renewal of the Board and in accordance with the value chain strategy.

-Changes since public consultation
+Changes since the first public consultation

 In response to the consultation feedback, key changes have been made to how the initial Board will be formed, most notably the removal of the CMSI Partners from the process of selecting the Independent Chair.
 The Independent Chair will now be selected through a sub-committee drawn from the Stakeholder and Industry Advisory Groups; the Stakeholder Advisory Group will also play a central role in selecting other Board members through nomination sub-committees.
 If there is insufficient interest from the Stakeholder or Industry advisory Group members to serve on any of the three Nominations Sub-committees, or a lack of perspectives from interested Advisory Group members which reflect the intended diversity criteria of the Board seats being recruited for, some nominations sub-committee members may be drawn from The Copper Mark Advisory Council to address this.
 This selection will be preceded by a public, open call for applications or nominations in a way that encourages broad participation across stakeholders and geographies.